OAODEV/herd/README.md

 ### integrate

 Executes the CI pipeline for the most recent commit of the local repo (pull, make, unit test, push commit and build).
-After unit testing and repo integration the CI server (Circle CI?) will build and test the commit.
+After unit testing and Circle CI will build and test the commit.

     herd integrate

+Examine the output of this command before moving forward.
+If there are no errors, locate the build in CircleCI.
+Under "DEPENDENCIES", locate the cell that says `$ echo "The build name is in here!!!" r.iadops.com/$herd_service_name:$herd_build_tag` Open that cell and the `<build name>` will be located within it with the variables replaced with the actual values of your herd service name and build tag.

 ### configure